connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## STEP 3: VS Code Integration

 If you're not already in VS Code, open it up now.
 Open up the Extensions pane and search for [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) by Esben Petersen.
 Click install.
 Now find [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) by Dirk Baeumer and click install.
 You're almost done.

 The very last step needed is to edit your VS Code settings.
 If you're not sure how to do this, review [Sey's guide](https://github.com/seyitaintkim/VS-Code) one more time.
-(Hint: <ctrl>+<shft>+<p> > "Open Settings") Once you're VS Code settings file, change `editor.formatOnSave` to `true`, and you're done!
+(Hint: CTRL+SHFT+P > "Open Settings") Once you're VS Code settings file, change `editor.formatOnSave` to `true`, and you're done!
 Give it a go, and see the **Notes** below for some trouble-shooting tips.

 [If you're using the JSON Settings editor and not the GUI, just past `"editor.formatOnSave": true` on a new line.]

-## STEP 4 (Optional): More Dotfiles
+## STEP 4 (Optional): More Dotfile Configuration

 TBD